 Before you create an Oracle base directory, you must identify an appropriate file system.
-The Oracle base directory requires 1.5 GB of free disk space.
+The Oracle base directory requires at least 1.5 GB of free disk space.

-To identify an appropriate file system:
+To identify an appropriate file system, follow these steps:

-- Use the bdf command to determine the free disk space on each mounted file system. - From the display, identify a file system that has appropriate free space.
+1. Use the df -h command to determine the free disk space on each mounted file system.

+2. From the display, identify a file system that has appropriate free space.

-Note: The file system can be a local file system or an NFS file system on a certified NAS device.
+Note: The Oracle base directory can be on a local file system or on an NFS file system on a certified NAS device.
+Do not create the Oracle base directory on an OCFS version 1 file system.